Jaredburne47/4150ReadRight/readright_app/README.md

 ### To run the app
-There is a .env file that has been turned into Milestone 3 and the Final Milestone, it needs to be downloaded and placed in the project root folder(e.g where the yaml is, firebase, etc is) It couldn't be placed in the github due to it containing sensitive azure keys and being apart of gitignore.
+There is a .env file that has been turned into Milestone 3 and the Final Milestone, it needs to be downloaded and placed in the project root folder "4150ReadRight/readright_app/" (e.g where the yaml is, firebase, etc is) It couldn't be placed in the github due to it containing sensitive azure keys and being apart of gitignore.
+You must have an Android emulator running at this point, or it will try to load in Windows or Chrome.
-After that run flutter pub get and then run it
+After that run flutter pub get and then flutter run.
+The app should now build, then boot.
-When in the app first you need to create a teacher account with an email and password that has a 6 character minimum then you can add students in the manage class screen, and then when you go to the student section you can choose the students you created and begin practicing
+When you first load the app you need to create a teacher account with an email of this format "name@gmail.com" and password that has at least 6 characters.
+Then you can add students in the manage class screen, and then when you go to the student login, you will select the student you want, then get started practicing!

 ## Project status: Team implementation and design notes